 - Relevant certificates and supporting documents relating to academic and non-academic achievements, extra-curricular activities inside and outside College

-- Ask a professor at this college who is familiar with your work to write a letter of recommendation for you and to submit it directly to International Office by the application deadline
+- Ask a professor at this college who is familiar with your work to write a letter of recommendation for you and to submit it directly to College Office by the application deadline.

 - Attend an interview.

 - individually notified by the Admissions and International Affairs Office; and

 - asked to submit their application for admission to the host institution about one week after their notification of acceptance into the programme.